Citizen Sleeper

 Citizen Sleeper is a 2022 role-playing video game by Jump Over the Age and published by Fellow Traveller for macOS, Microsoft Windows, Nintendo Switch, Xbox One, and Xbox Series X/S on 5 May 2022.
 It was also released for PlayStation 4 and PlayStation 5 on 31 March 2023.
+A port for Nintendo Switch 2 was released on 25 June 2026.

 A sequel, titled Citizen Sleeper 2: Starward Vector, was released on 31 January 2025.

 Plot

 In Citizen Sleeper, the player character is a "Sleeper," a human whose mind has been digitized and has been put into a robot body to be controlled by the Essen-Arp corporation.
 The player's Sleeper has escaped indentured servitude on a freighter and has arrived at a space station called the Eye, where they fight for both survival and freedom.
 The player meets a number of different people who represent different factions and interests.
 The game features multiple endings depending on the choices of the player.

 The Eye was originally owned by the Solheim corporation, but the corporation collapsed decades ago, leaving the station in anarchy.
 A trade union called Havenage rose to become the leading power and now controls the station alongside a criminal gang known as Yatagan.

-The Sleeper is discovered by a scrap merchant named Dragos, who provides them shelter in an empty shipping container and allows them to work at his operation; however, after several days he becomes afraid of possible reprisal from Essen-Arp and cuts ties with the Sleeper.
+The Sleeper is discovered by a scrap merchant named Dragos, who provides them shelter in an empty shipping container and allows them to work at his operation; however, after several "cycles" (The day/night system in the game) he becomes afraid of possible reprisal from Essen-Arp and cuts ties with the Sleeper.
 From there, the player can pursue several independent plot lines.